nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### `KEYWORD`

-* The keyword used to seach for contacts.
+* The keyword used to search for contacts.
 * `MORE KEYWORDS` also follows this definition.

 ##### `NAME`